rizinorg/book/src/first_steps/windows_compilation.md

 * [Download Visual Studio 2017 Community](https://visualstudio.microsoft.com/downloads/)

 #### Install Python 3 and Meson via Conda
 It is strongly recommended you install Conda — a Python environment management system — when working with Python on the Windows platform.
-This will isolate the Radare2 build environment from other installed Python versions and minimize potential conflicts.
+This will isolate the Rizin build environment from other installed Python versions and minimize potential conflicts.

 ##### Set Up Conda:
 1. Download the appropriate Conda (Python 3.x) for your platform (https://conda.io/miniconda.html)
 2. Install Conda with the recommended defaults

-##### Create a Python Environment for Radare2
+##### Create a Python Environment for Rizin
-Follow these steps to create and activate a Conda environment named *r2*.
+Follow these steps to create and activate a Conda environment named *rizin*.
 All instructions from this point on will assume this name matches your environment, but you may change this if desired.

 1. Start > Anaconda Prompt
-2. `conda create -n r2 python=3`
+2. `conda create -n rizin python=3`
-3. `activate r2`
+3. `activate rizin`

-Any time you wish to enter this environment, open the Anaconda Prompt and re-issue `activate r2`.
+Any time you wish to enter this environment, open the Anaconda Prompt and re-issue `activate rizin`.
 Conversely, `deactivate` will leave the environment.

 ##### Install Meson

-1. Enter the Radare2 Conda environment, if needed (`activate r2`)
+1. Enter the Rizin Conda environment, if needed (`activate rizin`)
 2. Download https://github.com/mesonbuild/meson/archive/master.zip
 3. `pip install \path\to\downloaded\master.zip`
 4. Verify Meson is version 0.48 or higher (`meson -v`)

 #### Install Git for Windows
-All Radare2 code is managed via the Git version control system and [hosted on GitHub](https://github.com/radare).
+All Rizin code is managed via the Git version control system and [hosted on GitHub](https://github.com/rizin).

 Follow these steps to install Git for Windows.